-For the thesis option of a Master's degree, the student must complete at least 30 credit hours, which include a maximum of six credit hours and a minimum of three credit hours of EEL 6971 (Research for Master's Thesis).
+For the thesis option of a Master's degree, students must complete at least 30 credit hours, which include a maximum of six credit hours of EEL 6971 (Research for Master's Thesis).
 Thesis students must be registered for three credit hours of thesis (EEL 6971) in the term of graduation (Fall and Spring, and two credits in summer).
 The course requirements include a minimum of 18 hours of Electrical and Computer Engineering courses, excluding EEL 5905, 6905, 6910, 6932, 6940, 6971.
-This course requirement can only be fulfilled by completing EEL course work at the University of Florida.
+This course requirement can only be fulfilled by completing ECE course work at the University of Florida.